3LISP FUNDAMENTALS

 Lists can also be treated like sets–an unordered sequence of unique elements.

-With adjoin, you can a single unique element into one list.
+With adjoin, you can add a single unique element.

 (adjoin 'three '(one two three))